Anime-Game-Servers/Weedwacker/README.md

 Join us on our [discord](https://discord.gg/XJgJcf6nPf)!

 ### Features:
-- Ability Framework (funeral parlor director's health reduction works correctly, and as intended!)
+- Ability Framework (Hu Tao's health reduction works correctly, and as intended!)
 - Native Lua 5.3 integration
 - Independent and highly customizable WebServer powered by microsoft's kestrel with the necessary json data structures properly represented in the code
 - Authentication framework
 - Organized Avatar framework faithfully reflecting the data and the game design
 - A very organized inventory system with type safety
-- Use of the Official c# driver for mongodb (with godly documentation), the ability to update, save, delete documents as needed
+- Use of the Official c# driver for mongodb, the ability to update, save, delete documents as needed
-- Resource loading and management of $type polymorphism
+- Resource loading with support for polymorphic types
 - Extensive debug logging and the option to save to disk (only in the DEBUG build)
 - Microsoft's System.CommandLine library to handle both shell and ingame commands (via the chat)